 Self-employment that qualifies for Solo 401k participation includes ownership/operation of a profit-generating sole proprietorship, limited liability company (LLC), C corporation, S corporation, or limited partnership that intends to make significant plan contributions.

 Self-employment can be part-time, and it can take place in tandem with full-time employment elsewhere.

 Persons who elect to participate in an employer’s 401k plan can do so while contributing to a Solo 401k.
 In this case, their salary deferral contribution limit to a Solo 401k and a regular 401k remains the same at $18,000.

-Generate Revenue for Profit
+Generating Revenue for Profit

-How to qualify for a Solo 401k
+How to Qualify for a Solo 401k

 Absence of Full-Time Employees

 Solo 401k plans, unlike regular 401k plans, can be implemented only by self-employed persons or small-business owners who have no other full-time workers.